MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 ## Transformations

+We currently provide several types of transformations.
+You should inspect the transformations that we provide as part of a template and make sure that they are appropriate for your integration project.
+Visit all sides of mappings: source to the Common Data Service, and the Common Data Service to destination.
+On a mapping page, note that on each row that maps a field, in the middle **Map Type** column, there is either an equal sign (**=**) or **Fn**. **Fn** indicates that a function, or transformation, has been applied.
+Click the equal or Fn symbol to create or edit a transformation.

+### Default

-We currently provide three types of transformations: default values, value maps, and truncate.
-Default values are values that are filled into a field when  no value is available.
-Default values are required in order to map to an entity that has a required field but there is no source field to map from.
+Default values are values that are filled into a destination field when no source field value is available.
+Use default values for fields that are required on the destination entity when you have no corresponding source field.

+### Truncate

+ Truncate will terminate a string to the length of the destination target.
+Numeric values (such as from Decimal to Integer) are automatically truncated.

+### Value map

 Value maps define how values that are present in one entity should be mapped to values in the other entity.

-You should inspect the default values and value maps that we provide for your project, and make sure that they are aligned with the values in your entities.
-Visit all sides of mappings: source to the Common Data Service, and the Common Data Service to destination.
-The example that follows shows both default values and value maps.
-You can directly edit and save your changes back to the project.

 Eventually, you will be able to specify more complex transformations and filters on the data.
-On each row that maps a field, in the middle **Map Type** column, there is either an equal sign (**=**) or **Fn**. **Fn** indicates that a function, or transformation, has been applied.
-Currently, **Fn** is available only for fields that we know you might have to customize.
-To edit a default value or value map, click the pencil symbol next to the **Fn**.

 ![Mapping fields between Dynamics 365 and the Common Data Service](media/dynamics-integration-mapping.png)

 Currently, the default values and transforms are in JavaScript Object Notation (JSON) format.
 However, the format will likely change over time.

 The following example shows a default value.
+If you want to supply both a map and a default value, leave a blank on the right column and supply a value on the right side.

 ![Transforms](media/transformUI.png)

+### Country region code

+This transformation is used to convert address values into a format that can be used on the destination fields.

 ## Synchronization direction